-(a) (i) Basic Provision
+(a) Basic Provision

-The teaching establishment of an aided bi-sessional or whole-day primary school is calculated respectively on the basis of 1.4 or 1.5 teachers per class, including the additional provision calculated on the basis of 0.1 teacher per class for the full implementation of specialised teaching in English Language, Chinese Language and Mathematics since the 2007/08 school year.
-In order to avoid the use of fractions of a teacher, the number of teachers resulting from the application of the 1.4:1 or 1.5:1 formula should be rounded up to the nearest whole number.
-The only exception to the general rule is that schools operating only one class will be staffed with 1.5 teachers.
-The teaching posts provided under the teacher-to-class ratios above are referred to as basic provision.
+The teaching establishment of an aided bi-sessional or whole-day primary school is calculated respectively on the basis of 1.5 or 1.6 teachers per class, including the additional provision calculated on the basis of 0.1 teacher per class for the full implementation of specialised teaching in English Language, Chinese Language and Mathematics since the 2007/08 school year and additional teaching posts led by the increase in teacher-to-class ratio by 0.1 teacher per class starting from the 2017/18 school year.
+In order to avoid the use of fractions of a teacher, the number of teachers resulting from the application of the 1.5:1 or 1.6:1 formula should be rounded up to the nearest whole number.